 - Women in Science at Columbia (WISC).
 Facilitates networking, support, mentoring and outreach among women graduate students and post-docs within the science departments.

 - The Application Development Initiative (ADI).
 Nurtures student creativity and technological aptitude by creating a community and resources for student developers of all talents and interests.

 - Engineering Graduate Student Council (EGSC).
 Maintains communication between administrators and graduate students.
 Students discuss their concerns and issues; cultivate respect, interaction, and friendship among peers; represent engineering graduate students in correlation with other student-run organizations in the university community; and maintain relations with alumni and career services to help students in their professional career development.

-- Graduate Student Advisory Council (GSAC).
+- Arts & Sciences Graduate Council (ASGC).
 Acts as a liaison between graduate students and administrators.
 Students have the ability to voice common concerns–housing, health care, study space and locations, and computer services–and sponsor academic, cultural, and social events and workshops that enhance the quality of student life.

 - Student Governing Board (SBG).
 Represents and works for the needs of Columbia’s student organizations.
 SGB commits to the principle of community self-government, and believes that students’ needs are best professed and expressed by the students themselves.

-- BBQs – Every semester, CSCU students organize a BBQ in the CS courtyard and lounge.
+- BBQs – Every semester, CS@CU PhD students organize a BBQ in the CS courtyard and lounge.

 - Ice Cream Socials – Everyone loves ice cream!